ruiruigaoh/uspto_EDA/README.md

     - `random_sample_examiners.csv`: [download](https://drive.google.com/file/d/1mGrZPvld78x3kFc8xAAiZkvlWtutGvRy/view?usp=sharing)
     - `stratified_sample_examiners.csv`: [download](https://drive.google.com/file/d/1qI618WNMovnz7QraC8Ylp2RcH3GQABJc/view?usp=sharing)

-    Once the datasets are downloaded, they can be moved into the empty `data/` subfolder after cloning.
+If you are interested in reproducing my analysis, once the datasets are downloaded, they can be moved into the empty `data/` subfolder after the repo is cloned.